raamcosta/compose-destinations/README.md

 ## Current state

-The library is now in its beta stage, which means that, for the most part, I am happy with the core feature set, and if the APIs change, I will provide a migration path.
+The library is now in its beta stage, which means that I am happy with the core feature set.
+If the APIs change, I will provide a migration path.
-It might have some unknown bugs (and actually it's likely), but I'm confident that excluding some more exotic uses, the library is stable.
+Please do try it and open issues if you find any.
-Still, I'd love to see people try to use it and opening issues if they find any.
+If you're interested in contributing, I can give you a general overview of how the code works.
-Even though I am currently only one maintainer - _if you're interested in contributing I can give you a general overview of how the code works_ - I plan to fix any bugs in a timely manner and improve stability even more going further.
+It is much simpler that what it might look like at first glance.

-Any feedback and contributions are highly appreciated!
+Any feedback and contributions are highly appreciated! 🙏

 ## License